bcaccinolo/game_of_life_ex/README.md

 - ✅the Agent can update the board state.
 This should be useless normaly.
 - ✅randomly generate a state
 - ✅iterate over the state to display the state
-- 🔥validate the coordinate of the matrix are consistently used.
+- ✅validate the coordinate of the matrix are consistently used.
+- ✅problem when the dimensions are too big

 # NOTES